abdrahmansoltan/Learning-Notes/Frontend/General/FE-Accessibility.md

 ---

-### Accessible Modal/Dialog Components
+### Accessible Modal Components

 Modals (dialogs) are overlay components that require user interaction before returning to the main content.
 They present unique accessibility challenges around focus management.

 - Modal structure:
+  - The wrapper element should have:
     - `role="dialog"` or `role="alertdialog"`: Identifies the modal to assistive technologies
-    - Use `alertdialog` for important messages requiring immediate attention
     - `aria-modal="true"`: Indicates that content behind the modal is inert
     - `aria-labelledby`: References the modal's title element
     - `aria-describedby`: References descriptive content (optional)
+    - `tabindex="-1"`: Makes the modal focusable
+  - The modal content should be contained within the dialog element.

 - Focus management requirements:
   - **Focus trap**: Focus must be contained within the modal while open
+    - For example when we reach the last focusable element in the modal and press `Tab`, focus should move to the first focusable element in the modal. **and not leave the modal.**
   - **Initial focus**: Move focus to the first focusable element or the modal itself
-  - **Return focus**: When closed, return focus to the element that triggered the modal
+  - **Return focus**: When closed, return focus to the element that triggered the modal, and visually hide the modal from view (e.g., using `hidden` attribute or CSS `display: none`)

 - Keyboard interaction:
   - `Tab`: Cycle through focusable elements within the modal
   - `Shift + Tab`: Reverse cycle through focusable elements
   - `Escape`: Close the modal and return focus to trigger
   - Focus must NOT leave the modal while it's open

+- **⚠️ Important notes only for modals:**
+  - Note that for accessibility context, we identify modals when:
+    - a backdrop is used to obscure the main content behind the modal.
+    - looks like a centered window, a docked side-panel, or a full-screen takeover.
+      - So note that **Drawers/Side panels** can also be considered modals if they obscure the main content and require user interaction before returning to the main content.
+  - If the modal is used for critical information or requires immediate attention, use `role="alertdialog"` instead of `role="dialog"`.

 - Example of an accessible modal: